tarwn/lessthandot-hugo/blogs/content/posts/2010-05-11-sql-meme-tagged-5-things-sql-server-shou.md

 SELECT TOP 99.99 PERCENT  id FROM TestSort
 ORDER BY id
 ```
-I say get rid of that, if people want the view to be in a specific order then specify ORDER BY…how lazy can you be?
+I say get rid of that, if people want the view to be in a specific order then specify ORDER BY...how lazy can you be?

 ### Unique constraints with one NULL value